3x1t1um/Dobble_Generator/README.md

 5 is the number of symbols per card and 6 is the number of cards
 ```

-or if the number of cards is 4, the number of symbols per card is "number of cards" - 1 therefore 3, then:
+Or if the number of cards is 4, the number of symbols per card is "number of cards" - 1 therefore 3, then:

 ```
 (3 * 4) / 2 = 6 ; there are therefore 6 symbols in total on all the cards